vh13294/nestjs-auth-module/README.md

 ## TODO
 - Add ?
 Role authorization??
 - Social Login (passport fb, google)
-- Set a max refreshToken per user (10 maybe?) delete the oldest, before adding a new one?
 - Add unit test in sample (for controller flows?)
 - Handle when refresh-token expires (or no longer exist) update cookie header? logout?
 - Handle when access-token expires, by rotating token?